Supplier Code of Conduct

 Zevia’s acknowledgment of these international principles is consistent with its dedication to enriching the workplace, respecting all human rights, preserving the environment and strengthening the communities in which Zevia operates.

-These principles apply to all aspects of Zevia’s business, and encompass all manufacturers, distributors, vendors, and other suppliers (each a "Supplier" and collectively "Suppliers") that provide supply to Zevia.
+These principles apply to all aspects of Zevia’s business, and encompass all manufacturers, distributors, vendors, and other suppliers of product, services, licenses, rentals, etc. (each a "Supplier" and collectively "Suppliers") that provide supply to Zevia.

 The Supplier Code of Conduct – Reflecting the Company’s Values